Generative AI

 I also recommend developing some custom instructions.
 Here are Eli Dourado’s.

-I also like this graphic:
+And I like this graphic:

 Finally, ethical behaviour is important.
 Therefore: